 Program 2.B: Small Lot Consolidation

-Modify Density Variable (DV District) incentives to promote lot consolidation to facilitate housing development for lower-income units on sites greater than 0.5 acres but smaller than 10 acres.
+The existing Density Variable (DV District) incentivizes lot consolidation to facilitate housing development for lower-income units on sites greater than 0.5 acres but smaller than 10 acres.
+Staff will continue to offer these incentives.